digipost/signature-api-client-dotnet/_v1_0/5_Logging.md

 <h3 id="log4net">Implementing Log4Net</h3>
 Follow this guide to implement a adapter for Log4Net: <a href="https://cmatskas.com/extend-the-common-logging-api-with-log4net/">Log4Net adapter</a>

 What I learned when following the guide was that you have to update the version of Log4Net to the right one.
 E.g. if you went for `Common.Logging.Log4Net1213` you have to update Log4Net from `2.0.0` to `2.0.3`.
-The second thing I had to do was to change the `<factoryAdapter` to `<factoryAdapter type="Common.Logging.Log4Net.Log4NetLoggerFactoryAdapter, Common.Logging.Log4net1213">` where `1213` is the version of the adapter.
+The second thing I had to do was to change the `<factoryAdapter type="Common.Logging.Log4Net.Log4NetLoggerFactoryAdapter, Common.Logging.Log4Net">` to `<factoryAdapter type="Common.Logging.Log4Net.Log4NetLoggerFactoryAdapter, Common.Logging.Log4net1213">` where `1213` is the version of the adapter.

 Complete App.config with the adapter installed and a `RollingFileAppender`:
 {% highlight xml %}